ChrGriffin/pixely/README.md

 1. The path to the image to convert (required)
 2. The path to the output folder (optional, defaults to 'output')
 3. The animation duration in seconds (optional, defaults to 1, ignored if image is not animated)
+4. The scale of the image (at 1, 1 image pixel = 1 CSS pixel)

 Once instantiated, you can run the conversion process with the `make()` method.

 ```
-var pixely = new Pixely('path/or/url/to/image', 'path/to/output/folder', 2);
+var pixely = new Pixely('path/or/url/to/image', 'path/to/output/folder', 2, 2);
 pixely.make();
 ```